This summary of the experiment covers the following:

 - KetoCaNa Ketone Salt

-- Pruvit Keto OS Max Keto Salt
+- Pruvit Keto OS Max Ketone Salt (now discontinued)

 - Ketosource Pure C8 MCT Oil

-Table 1:Five ketone supplements used in the experiment and their dosage
+Table 1: The five ketone supplements used in the experiment and their dosages

 How Did We Prepare For The Experiment?
 Who Did It?

-- Had their final meal no later than 7.30pm the previous evening.
+- Had their final meal no later than 7.30pm the previous evening

-- Had a good amount of sleep the previous night.
+- Had a good amount of sleep the previous night

-- Took no food, drink or exercise upon waking.
+- Took no food, drink or exercise upon waking

 How Did We Do The Experiment?

 Figure 1.
-Overview of the Testing Procedure
+Overview of the testing procedure

 - Sleep Quality and Duration